liaobrien/random-password-generator/README.md

 # random-password-generator

 This is a random password generator powered by vanilla Javascript.
+It's designed to create secure passwords that can be used for various accounts.

 ## Table of Contents